BradoBrain/CombineLearning/README.md

 Deferred - publisher that give us not execute Future immediately (other publisdhers not execute immediately)

+Just - publisher that makes from any variable a publisher.
+Send it to pipeline one time and stop the pipeline.

 **Operators**

 .map - simple operator to do logic operations.